Mad Men season 3: Crew

 Series creator Matthew Weiner also served as showrunner and executive producer, and is credited as a writer on 12 of the 13 episodes of the season, often co-writing the episodes with another writer.
 Lisa Albert remained supervising producer and wrote one episode.
 Writing team Andre Jacquemetton and Maria Jacquemetton became consulting producers and co-wrote one episode together.
 Robin Veith was promoted to executive story editor and wrote one episode.
 Kater Gordon was promoted to staff writer and wrote two episodes.
 Marti Noxon remained consulting producer and wrote one episode.
 New writers in the third season included Dahvi Waller, who wrote two episodes; writer's assistant Erin Levy, who wrote one episode; executive story editor Cathryn Humphris, who wrote two episodes; script coordinator Brett Johnson, who wrote one episode; and freelance writer Andrew Colville, who wrote one episode.
 Other producers included Blake McCormick, Dwayne Shattuck, and Scott Hornbacher, who was promoted to executive producer.

 For the third season, seven of the nine writers for the show were women, in contrast to Writers Guild of America 2006 statistics that show male writers outnumber female writers by 2 to 1.
 As Maria Jacquemetton notes:

-We have a predominately [sic] female writing staff—women from their early 20s to their 50s—and plenty of female department heads and directors.
+We have a predominately female writing staff—women from their early 20s to their 50s—and plenty of female department heads and directors.
 [Show creator] Matt Weiner and [executive producer] Scott Hornbacher hire people they believe in, based on their talent and their experience.
 'Can you capture this world?
 Can you bring great storytelling?'

 Phil Abraham directed the most episodes of the season with three, while Lesli Linka Glatter, Jennifer Getzinger, and Michael Uppendahl each directed two.
 The remaining episodes were directed by Daisy von Scherler Mayer, Scott Hornbacher, Barbet Schroeder, and Matthew Weiner, who directs each season finale.